 The flat iron steak (also known as a top blade steak, top blade fillet, and shoulder top blade steak) has gained popularity, now appearing in grocery stores and on restaurant menus as a good alternative to more expensive steaks; it is nearly as tender as a tenderloin at a fraction of the cost.
-Flat iron steak is cut from the shoulder of the cow (called the chuck) and is nicely marbled with lots of beefy flavor.
+Flat iron steak is cut from the shoulder of the cow (called the chuck) and is nicely marbled with lots of beefy flavors.
 When cooked properly, a flat iron steak turns out tender and juicy.

 Originally part of the top blade roast, the flat iron was born as a result of the tough connective tissue that ran through the middle of the cut of meat.
 Once this was removed, the two pieces were treated separately, one becoming the flat iron steak.
 The flat iron (supposedly named because it looks like an old-fashioned metal flat iron) is uniform in thickness and rectangular in shape.